Criseda/UniHive/README.md

 - npm i express pg cors (to install express, pg and cors)
 - added gitignore file

-Database commit:
-- created first iteration of database schema
-- set up database migration for the database
-- added 2 more node packages for server side: db-migrate, db-migrate-pg
-- be sure to run `npm install` after pulling this commit on the server side
-- be sure to have the unihive database and user in postgres
-- run the following command to install the tables in the database: `db-migrate up`
-- run the following command to delete the tables from the database: `db-migrate down`
-- alternate command to delete the tables from the database: `db-migrate reset`

 ### to install react

 - npx create-react-app client (to create react app)